Telucero/EDOT_Proposal/README.md

 We're building a tool to gauge how engaged students are during online classes.
 Using facial recognition and machine learning, our tool will analyze students' facial expressions and actions in real-time.
 This will help teachers understand how engaged their students are and improve their teaching methods accordingly.

 ## Expected Impact
-Enhanced teaching effectiveness
+Enhannce teaching effectiveness
-Improved learning outcomes in online education Valuable insights for teachers to adjust teaching strategies
+Improve learning outcomes in online education
+Provide actionable and valuable insights for teachers to adjust teaching strategies